random image Contact us with your feedback and ideas

 What are the role and agenda of the Advisory Committee?

-The Advisory Committee has offered to gather and share information, and help draft a set of recommendations that EENA’s board can forward to elected officials and City staff for consideration.
+The Advisory Committee initially served to gather and share information, and help draft a set of recommendations that EENA’s board could share with elected officials and City staff for consideration.
 We are facilitators.
-We hope that a strong and inclusive public process up front will give the City of Boise and any future developers a clear sense of neighborhood and community needs and priorities.
-We’d like to articulate a strategic vision for the site that meets long-term city and neighborhood goals, and creates a perpetual asset for the entire community.
+We had hoped that a strong and inclusive public process up front would give the City of Boise and potential developers a clear sense of neighborhood and community needs and priorities.
+We set out to articulate a strategic vision for the site that meets long-term city and neighborhood goals, and creates a perpetual asset for the entire community.

 Has there been an appraisal?

-Yes, a formal appraisal was completed in January of 2006.
+Previous appraisal.
+We are aware of a formal appraisal completed in January of 2006.
 That appraisal placed the fee simple value of the land only (less demolition costs) at $1.925M and the land with the improvements intact (Armory structure) at $2.485M.
-The appraisal contains a market analysis of the site and structure based on the conditions and available data at the time.
+The appraisal contained a market analysis of the site and structure based on the conditions and available data at the time.

 Thanks to the City of Boise and Brad Knipe at Integra Realty Resources for allowing us to post excerpts from the January 2006 appraisal of the Armory property.
 (See link below to a low-resolution version)